fransay/shapelib/README.md

 # shapelib
-geometrical functions for scientific computation
+Shapelib is designed to provide users with cutting edge mathematical functions essential for geometry related challenges.